niteshraj2310/Agroforestry/README.md

-## Why was the strawberry sad?
-Its parents were in a jam.
+## Why do wizards clean their teeth three times a day?
+To prevent bat breath!